Profiling (computer programming): Input-sensitive profiler

 Input-sensitive profilers add a further dimension to flat or call-graph profilers by relating performance measures to features of the input workloads, such as input size or input values.
 They generate charts that characterize how an application's performance scales as a function of its input.

 Data granularity in profiler types

-Profilers, which are also programs themselves, analyze target programs by collecting information on their execution.
-Based on their data granularity, on how profilers collect information, they are classified into event based or statistical profilers.
-Profilers interrupt program execution to collect information, which may result in a limited resolution in the time measurements, which should be taken with a grain of salt.
-Basic block profilers report a number of machine clock cycles devoted to executing each line of code, or a timing based on adding these together; the timings reported per basic block may not reflect a difference between cache hits and misses.
+Profilers, which are also programs themselves, analyze target programs by collecting information on the target program's execution.
+Based on their data granularity, which depends upon how profilers collect information, they are classified as event-based or statistical profilers.
+Profilers interrupt program execution to collect information.
+Those interrupts can limit time measurement resolution, which implies that timing results should be taken with a grain of salt.
+Basic block profilers report a number of machine clock cycles devoted to executing each line of code, or timing based on adding those together; the timings reported per basic block may not reflect a difference between cache hits and misses.

 Event-based profilers

-The programming languages listed here have event-based profilers:
+Event-based profilers are available for the following programming languages: